spark3dp/print-manager/README.md

 <b>To see full documentation of print-manager and download print studio, please request access to the developer portal at
  <a href="https://spark.autodesk.com/developers/" target="_blank">https://spark.autodesk.com/developers/</a>.</b>

- To submit contributions back to this project.
-Please fill in the contributers agreement.
+You can fork this project and if you want submit contributions back you must complete the contributers agreement.

+If see any issues please use the github issue mechanism.

 If Building on Windows make sure to install Bonjour SDK from the Apple Store and make sure the variable  BONJOUR_SDK_HOME is set to the location.

 *Here is an example of localConfig.json for Windows.